JoseMGuerra/ci-pp4-django-fsf/README.md

     <summary>Software and Web Applications</summary>

   - [Am I Responsive:](http://ami.responsivedesign.is) Checking the responsiveness.
+  - [Code Beautify:](https://codebeautify.org/) Used to beautify html code.
   - [Balsamiq:](https://balsamiq.com/) Used to create the wireframes.
   - [Chrome DevTools:](https://developer.chrome.com/docs/devtools/) Used to test the response on different screen sizes, debugging and to generate a Lighthouse report to analyze page load.
   - [Font Awesome:](https://fontawesome.com/) Used throughout the site to add icons for aesthetic and UX purposes.